 In this activity, we will practice using Hypothes.is by annotating an article on the difference between digital skills and digital literacies.

-Open account: Read the Hypothes.is Quick start guide for students(2023b) and reate an account on Hypothes.is.
+Open account: Read the Hypothes.is Quick-Start Guide for Students (2023b) and create an account on Hypothes.is.
 We recommend that you use the Chrome browser and install the Hypothes.is extension.
 Alternatively, you can annotate web pages directly from the Hypothes.is website by pasting the link into the text area after you have logged into the site.
-If you are working on a mobile device, please follow these instructions: How to use Hypothes.is on mobile devices(2023a).
+If you are working on a mobile device, please follow these instructions: How to use Hypothes.is on Mobile Devices (2023a).

 Read: Knowing the Difference Between Digital Skills and Digital Literacies, and Teaching Both (2016)

-Annotate: Activate the annotations after logging in to Hypothes.is and click on the search icon () and enter the course code (LiDA101) to filter posts for this course from the public feed.
-Annotate or reply to posts by visiting the annotation page (You will need to be logged into the Hypothes.is site to post.)
+Annotate: Activate annotations after logging in to Hypothes.is—click the search icon () and enter the course code (LDRS101) to filter posts for this course from the public feed.
+Annotate or reply to posts by visiting the annotation page (you will need to be logged into the Hypothes.is site to post).

-Remember to tag your posts using the course code: LDRS101 (The course tag is required to harvest posts for the course feed.)
+Remember to tag your posts using the course code: LDRS101 (the course tag is required to harvest posts for the course feed).